Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Results

 \subsection{RQ3: Forecasting the Trend Slope}

-To answer RQ3, we examine the third column in Figure \ref{fig:model_performance}, which summarizes the accuracy achieved when forecasting the trend slope between two consecutive OpenSSF \textit{Maintained} scores using VARMA, Random Forest, and LSTM models.
+To answer RQ3, we examine the third column in Figure~\ref{fig:model_performance}, which summarizes the accuracy achieved when forecasting the trend slope between consecutive OpenSSF \textit{Maintained} scores using Random Forest and LSTM models.
 Compared to forecasting the raw and bucketed \textit{Maintained} scores, predicting the trend slope is more challenging, as reflected by a lower overall accuracy of approximately 0.65--0.69 across all model families.
-Among the evaluated approaches, the Random Forest achieves the highest aggregated performance, with a mean accuracy of approximately 0.690, followed closely by VARMA with a mean accuracy of around 0.687.
-The LSTM attains a noticeably lower mean accuracy of approximately 0.650.
-The performance distributions show compact but model-dependent variability, with interquartile ranges of approximately 0.004 for Random Forest and 0.002 for both VARMA and LSTM.
-While the differences between VARMA and Random Forest remain small, the consistently lower mean accuracy observed for the LSTM indicates reduced robustness across aggregated training window lengths and forecasting horizons.
-Overall, the lower mean accuracies compared to RQ2 suggest that forecasting the rate of change in maintenance activity is inherently more difficult than predicting absolute maintenance levels.
+Among the evaluated approaches, the Random Forest achieves the highest aggregated performance, with a mean accuracy of approximately 0.690, while the LSTM attains a lower mean accuracy of approximately 0.650.
+The performance distributions show compact but model-dependent variability, with interquartile ranges of approximately 0.004 for Random Forest and 0.002 for LSTM.
+The consistently lower mean accuracy observed for the LSTM indicates reduced robustness across aggregated training window lengths and forecasting horizons.
+Overall, the lower mean accuracies compared to RQ2 suggest that forecasting the rate of change in maintenance activity is more difficult than predicting absolute maintenance levels.
 Although forecasting trend slopes remains challenging, all approaches outperform the majority voting baseline (accuracy 0.632), demonstrating added value from learned temporal dependencies.